AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

    * [Customize Filters, Views, and Groupings using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-fvg-list-controls-layout-template.md)
    * [Customize user interface terminology using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-terminology.md)

-1. Continue on to test your layout template and make it available to users, as described in the articles below:
+1. Continue to test your layout template and make it available to users, as described in the articles below:

    * [Testing a new layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/test-a-layout-template.md)
    * [Grant administrative access for a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/grant-admin-access-layout-template.md)
    * [Assign users to a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/assign-users-to-layout-template.md)

+>[!TIP]
+>
-You can also create a new layout template by copying it and changing the copy.
+>You can also create a layout template by copying it and changing the copy.
 For more information, see [Copy a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/copy-a-layout-template.md).